BotYue/ELE-231-LTSpice-26Fa-SU/Chapter 1 Homework/Problem1_3R.md

 | Rotate a component | `Ctrl + R` |
 | Zoom in/out | Middle mouse button |

+For R1 and R2, we recommend pressing **Ctrl+R three times** instead of once.

+In LTspice, resistor terminals are ordered: a vertical resistor (default placement) has its first node at the top, while one 90° rotation moves the first node to the right.

 --------
 Once you finish placing components, go to **Analysis** and configure it as **Transient**.